-Can you trust your smartphone’s weather app?
+Why you can’t necessarily trust your smartphone’s weather app

 Text the word WEATHER to 855-480-9667 or enter your phone number below.

-Like with any smartphone app, users should be wary of the source, said radio forecaster and retired weather service meteorologist Ted Buehner, who noted it’s often unclear where apps are based and how they acquire information.
+Like with any smartphone app, users should be wary of the source, said radio forecaster and retired weather-service meteorologist Ted Buehner, who noted it’s often unclear where apps are based and how they acquire information.

-Two years ago, Buehner was giving a presentation at a boot camp for emergency management officials, when someone asked him about weather apps.
+Two years ago, Buehner was giving a presentation at a boot camp for emergency-management officials, when someone asked him about weather apps.

 “I asked three different people in the audience with Verizon, T-Mobile and AT&T to look up the weather forecast in Renton, and they were all different,” Buehner said.